Superformula/frontend-test/project/README.md

 ## To run locally

-Due to the nature of the `fetch` api and yelp's graphql endpoint, you have to run a local graphql proxy for this thing to work.
+Due to the nature of the `fetch` api, CORS, and yelp's graphql endpoint, you have to run a graphql proxy for this thing to work.
+Please let me know if I'm missing some crucial aspect of how these tools work.
+In place of a correctly functioning Apollo client, I made a tiny gql proxy for yelp.

-In one terminal window run `npm i && npm run start`
+In one terminal window, from `project/` run `npm i && npm run start` - this will spin up the client app.

+Then, in another, cd into `~project/server/` and create a .env file to store your yelp bearer token

+run `echo YELP_TOKEN="your-token-goes-here" > .env`

-Then, in another, cd into `~project/server` and again run `npm i && npm run start`
+after your .env file is in place, run `npm i && npm run start`

 This will give you an express server that proxies yelp running on http://localhost:4000 as well as the webpack-dev-server running the front end app on http://localhost:8080